connordelacruz/webdriver-test-tools/docs/source/test_projects.rst

     python -m <test_package> --test <TestClass>.<test_method>

-**Note:** This can be less efficient as each module will be searched for the specified test, but the difference in performance will likely be unnoticeable.
+**Note:** This can be less efficient as each module will be searched for the specified test, but in practice the difference in performance is negligible.

 Multiple test classes and test methods can be run at once: